Top 10 Fun Facts About Crabs

 1 The Japanese spider crab is the largest crab species in the world

-The legs of the Japanese spider crab are the longest parts of their body, and they are roughly four meters, or about thirteen feet long.
-As far as the body of the Japanese spider crab, the Japanese spider crab's shell, or carapace goes, they can reach a little bit more than fifteen inches or forty centimeters wide.
+The legs of the Japanese spider crab are the longest parts of their body, reaching roughly four meters, or about thirteen feet long.
+The shell, or carapace, of the Japanese spider crab can be a little more than fifteen inches or forty centimeters wide.
 The Japanese spider crab can also weigh up to around 41 pounds or 19 kilograms.
-Given how large they are, the Japanese spider crab is dangerous not just to try to hunt, but to approach altogether.
-But the Japanese spider crab is still considered a food for humans in the Land of the Rising Sun, despite the dangers they may be to humans.
+Given their size, they are dangerous not just to hunt but to approach altogether.
+Despite the dangers, the Japanese spider crab is still considered a delicacy in Japan.

 2 You can harvest meat from a crab without killing it